JB14forever/JB-Data-Explorer/README.md

    ```
 4. Click **Deploy**.
 The build installs everything from `requirements.txt` and the app should be live in a couple of minutes.

-Once deployed, add the live URL at the top of this README and in the repository's About section.
+Once deployed, it should be ready to use in action.

 ---